-ê Plea Sign and date proxy card on the reverse side ase fold and detach card at perforation before r n properly executed, will be voted i in Proposal 1, FOR Proposal 2, and made, this proxy will be voted FOR all director THE BOARD O AND "FOR" PF A VOTE "FOR" ALL DIRECTOR NOMINE CS LISTED IN PROPOSAL 1, "FOR" PROPOSAL 2, Proposal 1: ELECTION OF CLASS II DIREC (1) Hwan-yoon F. Chung (2) Michael C. Hoffman (3) Arthur T. Katsaros q FOR all nominees listed abov (except as marked to the contract of th q WITHHOLD authority to vote for all nominees listed abovename on the line below.
-Proposal 2: APPROVAL OF THE ENERSYS 2006 EQUITY INCENTIVE PLAN q FOR q AGAINST q ABSTAIN Proposal 3: RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS ENERSYS' INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING MARCH 31, 2007 q FOR q AGAINST q ABSTAIN In their discretion postponement the - n any other business that may properly come befo re the Annual Meeting or any adjournment or q Please mark here if you plan to attend the Annual Meeting.

-q Mark this box if you have more than one account and want to discontinue receiving multiple copies of future annual reports and proxy statements.
+Sign and date proxy card on the reverse side.
+Please fold and detach card at perforation before mailing.
+This proxy, when properly executed, will be voted in the manner directed herein.
+If no direction is made, this proxy will be voted FOR all director nominees listed in Proposal 1, FOR Proposal 2, and FOR Proposal 3.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ALL DIRECTOR NOMINEES LISTED IN PROPOSAL 1, "FOR" PROPOSAL 2, AND "FOR" PROPOSAL 3.
+Proposal 1: ELECTION OF CLASS II DIRECTORS TO SERVE UNTIL 2009 (1) Hwan-yoon F. Chung (2) Michael C. Hoffman (3) Arthur T. Katsaros WITHHOLD authority to vote for all FOR all nominees listed above (except as marked to the contrary below) nominees listed above To withhold authority to vote for any individual nominee, write that nominee's name on the line below.
+Proposal 2: APPROVAL OF THE ENERSYS 2006 EQUITY INCENTIVE PLAN □ FOR □ ABSTAIN □ AGAINST RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS ENERSYS' INDEPENDENT REGISTERED PUBLIC Proposal 3: ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING MARCH 31, 2007 FOR □ AGAINST □ ABSTAIN In their discretion, the proxies are authorized to vote on any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.
+Please mark here if you plan to attend the Annual Meeting.
+Mark this box if you have more than one account and want to discontinue receiving multiple copies of future annual reports and proxy statements.